RSS3-Network/terraform-gcp-openagent/README.md

-# Terraform Openagent GCP Module
+# Terraform OpenAgent GCP Module

-This module helpers you to deploy Openagent on Google Cloud Platform with Vertex AI API.
+This module helps you deploy OpenAgent on Google Cloud Platform to leverage Vertex AI.

 The resources/services/activations/deletions that this module will create/trigger are:

-- Create cloudsql postgresql database
+- Create Cloud SQL PostgreSQL database
 - Create pgvector extension
-- Create cloud run service
+- Create Cloud Run service

 ## Usage